 Uncontested divorces can be quick(er) and easy(er) to get in Texas.

-The most straightforward path for you to obtain a quick and easy divorce would be to have an uncontested divorce filed.
+The most straightforward path for obtaining a quick and easy divorce would be to have an uncontested divorce filed.
 An uncontested divorce is one where you and your spouse agree on all divorce terms and will not need a trial to settle your case.
 You both may not want to get divorced, but if you all are not going to haggle on the terms of your divorce, then yours will be uncontested.
-An uncontested divorce still takes time to complete, but it is far from a contested case that requires multiple sessions of mediation and the possibility of a trial.
+An uncontested divorce still takes time to complete, but it is far from a contested case that requires multiple mediation sessions and the possibility of a trial.

 I realize that I may have made the process sound a lot more cut and dry than it is.
-It's not that profound to say that a divorce with conflict will cost more money and take more than a divorce that does not have a ton of friction.
-My real point is that filing for divorce by walking up to the courthouse and doing it yourself seems like a great money-saving option when in reality, it could end up costing you money in the long run.
+It's not that profound to say that a divorce with conflict will cost more money and take more than a divorce without much friction.
+My real point is that filing for divorce by walking up to the courthouse and doing it yourself seems like a great money-saving option when it could cost you money in the long run.
 Couple that with the actual, real-life difficulties associated with filing for divorce on your own, and it may not be worth your time and energy to try to file your divorce at the courthouse without an attorney.

 What can you do to save money and time in a Texas divorce?